 Did you make it through Part One of this West Coast group travel guide and say “wait, where’s Washington and Oregon?”
 Don’t worry, they’re right here!
 I’m not letting California steal all the spotlight.

 Let Champion Charter Bus shuttle your group throughout Washington and Oregon in a private minibus or charter bus rental.
 Coasting from Cali to the northwestern states can be a hassle with a large group.
 A charter bus rental will have all the space you need for your entire group plus all of your luggage.
-To make a bus rental even sweeter, you’ll have a pro driver to handle all the traffic from San Francisco to Portland.
+To make a bus rental even sweeter, you’ll have a pro driver to handle all the traffic.
+This is especially helpful for groups renting a charter bus in Portland or from San Francisco.
 Call the Champion Charter Bus team at 1-844-693-9330 to rent a bus for a private group tour, family vacation, or an annual business retreat.

 Washington isn’t as large as California, but that doesn’t mean The Evergreen State is any less beautiful.
 Check out a few of these top-rated destinations on your group trip: